WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 - `σ_j = f_σ(v_i)`

 ### **Microscopic model:**
-The behaviour of individual agents is represented by the probabilistic finite state machine (PFSM) shown in (zie figuur artikel) that describes the commitment dynamics.
+The behavior of individual agents is represented by the probabilistic finite state machine (PFSM) shown in (zie figuur artikel) that describes the commitment dynamics.
 An agent can be either uncommitted (state `C_U`) or committed to option `i` (state `C_i`), and probabilistically changes state every `τ` seconds according to two types of transitions: spontaneous and interactive. (p.3)

 Spontaneous transitions model the discovery of option `i` with probability `P_γ(v_i)` and the abandonment of commitment to option `i` with probability `P_α(v_i)`. (p.3)